Status

 The study complies with all applicable regulations for data protection and ethical research conduct, including informed consent, HIPAA-compliant data transfer where applicable, and de-identification of personal health information.
 Ethical approval will be obtained from an Institutional Review Board (IRB), and partner sites may obtain parallel local or national ethics approvals.

-This study also seeks to characterize the broader landscape of medical tourism for regenerative therapies by mapping treatment accessibility, safety, and patient-reported effectiveness in the context of international care.
-It does not replace or compete with regulated clinical trials but aims to generate actionable real-world insights that can guide future controlled research.
+This study also seeks to characterize the broader landscape of medical tourism for regenerative therapies by mapping treatment accessibility, safety, and patient reported effectiveness in the context of international care.
+It does not replace or compete with regulated clinical trials but aims to generate actionable real world insights that can guide future controlled research.

-The results of this study may help clarify the potential role of RXRA as a biomarker for neuroinflammation and assess the feasibility of intranasal IVIG as an adjunctive therapy for immune dysfunction in post-viral syndromes.
 By contributing to the body of evidence around global regenerative practices, this study supports the development of international ethical guidelines, compassionate use frameworks, and collaborative trial infrastructure in complex chronic conditions.

 Enrollment